Updated June 2024

 Additional examples include the following:

-• One who has a heart condition, diabetes, substantially elevated blood pressure, kidney disease, severe depression or any other serious condition.
+- One who has a heart condition, diabetes, substantially elevated blood pressure, kidney disease, severe depression or any other serious condition

-• Someone with an infection (except for those skin infections known to be non-life threatening, e.g. acne) may take antibiotics.
+- Someone with an infection (except for those skin infections known to be non-life threatening; e.g., acne) may take antibiotics

-• A woman who is in active labor.
+- A woman in active labor

-• A woman who has given birth within the past seven days without any known complications or who has postpartum complications that are or may become life threatening.
+- A woman who has given birth within the past seven days without any known complications or who has postpartum complications that are or may become life-threatening.
 This may apply for an extended period of time, depending upon her condition.

 All instructions given by the doctor should be carefully followed, including taking the medication for the prescribed number of days, even though the symptoms may have subsided.
 This also applies to non-kosher medication that is flavored and tastes good.
 All of the above is equally applicable on Pesach to medication which contains chometz.

-• One who suffers from chronic debilitating arthritis pain.
+- One who suffers from chronic debilitating arthritis pain

-• One who suffers from migraine headaches or mild depression.
+- One who suffers from migraine headaches or mild depression

-• A pregnant woman suffering from non-life threatening complications e.g. lower back pain.
+- A pregnant woman suffering from non-life threatening complications (e.g., lower back pain)

-• A woman who has given birth in the past thirty days without any known problems or who is experiencing non-life threatening postpartum complications.
+- A woman who has given birth in the past thirty days without any known problems or who is experiencing non-life threatening postpartum complications.
 This may apply for an extended period of time.

 Those listed above may take non-kosher medication shelo k’derech achila, in an uncommon way of eating, if a kosher alternative is not readily available.2

 For example, if someone has the flu, and the only fever reducer available is a non-kosher gelatin capsule, one may swallow the product.
-Similarly, one may swallow Celebrex in a gelatin capsule or tablets containing chondroitin derived from non-kosher bovine trachea cartilage for chronic debilitating arthritis pain.
+Similarly, one may swallow Celebrex in a gelatin capsule, or tablets containing chondroitin derived from non-kosher bovine trachea cartilage, for chronic debilitating arthritis pain.
 However, under normal circumstances one may not take non-kosher products if it requires eating in a normal manner (e.g., non-kosher chewable tablets which taste good).

 One who suffers from menopausal symptoms (e.g., hot flashes) should consult a rav to determine whether she is in the category of choleh she’ain bo sakana.
 A pregnant woman often has the status of a choleh sh’ain bo sakana.
 For a further discussion, see below.